-We begin by creating a supplier-risk index to identify the exposure of the firms in our sample to the lockdown shock as shown in equation 3.
+We begin by creating a supplier-risk index to identify the exposure of the firms in our sample to the lockdowns as shown:

 (Supplier Risk)j =

-$$\sum{i}^{N} s{i,j,t_0-1} \times \text{(Supplier } i\text{'s lockdown stringency in } t_0)$$
+$$\sum{i=1}^{N} s{i,j,t_0-1} \times \text{(Supplier } i\text{'s lockdown stringency in } t_0)$$

-(3)
+, (3)

-where s{ij} stands for the value of purchases that firm j buys from firm i, relative to firm j's total purchases; and N is the total number of firm j's suppliers.
-Time subscript t_0 stands for the period just before the lockdowns begun.
+where s{ij} stands for the value of purchases that firm j buys from firm i, relative to firm j's total purchases and where N is the total number of firm j's suppliers.
+Time subscript t_0 represents the period just before the lockdowns begin.
 The index calculates the weighted average of the lockdown stringency of firm j's suppliers.
-As we only have three ordinal categories of district lockdowns, which do not correspond to any cardinal interpretation, we assign green districts a value of 1 (low lockdown), orange districts a value of 2 (medium lockdown), and red districts a value of 3 (high lockdown).
+As we only have three ordinal categories of district lockdowns, we assign green districts a value of 1 (low lockdown), orange districts a value of 2 (medium lockdown), and red districts a value of 3 (high lockdown).
 We then standardize the supplier risk index to make it easier to interpret.
-A higher value of the index implies firm j faces a higher "supplier-risk", as a larger share of its purchases were coming from areas with stricter lockdowns.
+A higher value of the index implies firm j faces a higher "supplier-risk," as a larger share of its purchases were coming from areas with stricter lockdowns.
 The weights are calculated using transactions between December 2019 and February 2020, while lockdown stringency is measured in March 2020.